Skip to main content

 Our approach was to quickly determine the wheel diameter and by confirming the chosen parameters with the customer.
 This allowed us to move directly into engineering with a clear, shared understanding.

 Throughout the 3.5-month design phase, we kept the process lean and efficient.
 Monthly status updates ensured the customer remained well-informed without requiring intensive involvement.
-Thanks to PROSE’s broad technical expertise, unnecessary iterations were avoided, contributing to an timely project delivery.
+Thanks to PROSE’s broad technical expertise, unnecessary iterations were avoided, contributing to a timely project delivery.

 Customer benefit